 - Property that has been classified as seasonal residential recreational property at any time during which it has been owned by the current owner or spouse of the current owner will not be reclassified as a homestead unless it is occupied as a homestead by the owner; this prohibition also applies to property that, in the absence of this paragraph, would have been classified as a seasonal residential recreational property at the time when the residence was constructed.

 - Neither the owner nor the relative occupant may claim a property tax refund for a homesteaded property, unless the relative occupant is a partial owner of the property.

-Your payable 2010 tax statement is based on how the property was valued and classified as of January 2, 2009.
-Please note; if you did not own and occupy the property by December 1, 2009 the taxes payable in 2010 will be at the non-homestead rate.
-If you moved into the property before December 1, 2009, you should apply for a homestead; to receive a mid-year homestead.
+Your payable tax statement for this year is based on how the property was valued and classified as of January 2 of last year.
+Please note; if you did not own and occupy the property by December 1 of last year, the taxes payable this year will be at the non-homestead rate.
+If you moved into the property before December 1 of last year, you should apply for a homestead; to receive a mid-year homestead.

 Falsifying a homestead is punishable by imprisonment for not more than one year or payment of a fine of not more than $3,000, or both.

 If the assessor is NOT notified within 30 days that the property has been sold or is no longer being used as a primary place of residence, the homestead status will be removed and penalties will be imposed.

 Under Minnesota State law, Social Security numbers must be provided before a homestead credit will be granted.
 Social Security numbers will be used to determine if owners or relatives of owners have been granted more than one homestead in the state.
 Per Minnesota state statute, you can only homestead one residential parcel in the State of MN.

 Apartment buildings with four or more units and other types of properties are usually limited to receiving the homestead treatment on the percentage of occupancy in the building used exclusively by the owner.

 Yes, only the owner (title holder)/occupant can apply.
 The required documents and a copy of the Certificate of Title must be provided.